 There are so many great hip-hop producers out there.
 We can't mention them all but we can at least quickly shout out a handful of others that deserve recognition.
 Some of those include:

-- J Dilla worked with artists like A Tribe Called Quest, De La Soul, The Roots, The Pharcyde, Madlib, Common, and more.
-He's one of the most influential producers in the game.
+- J Dilla (Jay Dee) worked with artists like A Tribe Called Quest, De La Soul, The Roots, The Pharcyde, Madlib, Common, and more.
+He died in 2006 and was one of the most influential producers in the game.

 - The Neptunes are Pharrell Williams and Chad Hugo, names you know by now that dominated between 1990 and 2010.
 They're in the Songwriters Hall of Fame now.